xcellerator/bootnoodle/README.md

 So named because the execution flow jumps around between reversed and non-reversed op codes in a noodly-tangle.

-Please find a write-up of how I built this bootloader here: [XXX](xxx)
+Please find a write-up of how I built this bootloader here: [xcellerator.github.io](https://xcellerator.github.io/posts/bggp/)

 ![alt text](./bootnoodle.png "BootNoodle")